Association for Recorded Sound Collections: Annual conference

 ARSC has held an annual conference each year since 1967.
 It generally takes place over three days between April and June in a city in the United States, though two conferences have taken place in Canada and one in London.
 Several conferences have been held jointly with the International Association of Sound and Audiovisual Archives.

-Typically, there are two session tracks, one focusing on artists and repertoire, musical genres, collecting, and discographies, the other on technical issues of audio preservation and restoration, library cataloging issues, the history of recorded sound, etc. Cumulatively, approximately 1,200 papers and panels have been presented through 2015, and nearly all have been professionally audio (and sometimes video) recorded and made available to members.
+Typically, there are two session tracks, one focusing on artists and repertoire, musical genres, collecting, and discographies, the other on technical issues of audio preservation and restoration, library cataloging issues, the history of recorded sound, etc.

+Cumulatively, approximately 1,200 papers and panels have been presented through 2015, and nearly all have been professionally audio (and sometimes video) recorded and made available to members.
 A project is currently underway to digitize and post them online.

 In addition, since 2012 workshops conducted in conjunction with the conference have been streamed live.

 Publications

 The ARSC Journal is a peer-reviewed journal that has been in existence since 1968.
-Currently published semi-annually, it “serves to document the history of sound recording and includes original articles on many aspects of research and preservation: biography; cataloging; copyright law; current research; discography; technical aspects of sound restoration, etc., etc.” It also includes reviews of books and sound recordings, as well as an ongoing bibliography of articles of interest that have appeared in other journals.
+It's currently published semi-annually. it “serves to document the history of sound recording and includes original articles on many aspects of research and preservation: biography; cataloging; copyright law; current research; discography; technical aspects of sound restoration, etc...”
+It also includes reviews of books and sound recordings, as well as an ongoing bibliography of articles of interest that have appeared in other journals.
 In all, more than 2,200 articles and reviews have been published through 2015, all of which are now available online.

 The ARSC Newsletter, containing association news, is published three times a year, and a Membership Directory is published electronically each year.
 Other publications include the ARSC Guide to Audio Preservation (2015), a guide for smaller public and private collections.

 Awards

-Beginning in 1991 ARSC has presented a number of Awards for Excellence “to authors and publishers of books, articles, or recording liner notes, to recognize outstanding published research in the field of recorded sound.”
+Beginning in 1991n ARSC has presented a number of Awards for Excellence“to authors and publishers of books, articles, or recording liner notes, to recognize outstanding published research in the field of recorded sound.”
 Each year, a Lifetime Achievement Award is presented for recorded sound research and publication, and an Award for Distinguished Service to Historical Recordings is presented for other contributions to the field.

+Cristóbal Díaz Ayala, a Cuban musicologist and original curator of the Diaz Ayala Cuban and Latin American Popular Music Collection, was awarded the Lifetime Achievement Award in 2009.